arBalasquide/soyrecipes/README.md

 2. yarn build
 3. yarn start

 That's it!
 For development, ignore the `build`/`start` commands and just run `yarn dev`.
 You can install yarn globally with `npm i yarn --global`.
-Otherwise, you can replace yarn by replacing yarn with `npm run`.
+Otherwise, you can replace yarn with `npm run`.

 There's an [official website](https://soy.recipes) that hosts this recipe book implemented with continous integration.
 Every pull request that ends up in master will automatically be built and deployed onto the website.